Michigan Reports 510 New COVID-19 Cases, 57 Deaths

 MICHIGAN (CBS DETROIT) – The Michigan Department of Health and Human Services announced 510 coronavirus cases in the state and an additional 57 deaths Thursday.

-This brings the state total of COVID-19 cases to 889,511 and 19,266 deaths as of June 3.READ MORE: As Michigan Reopens, Doctors Remind People To Remain Safe, Especially If Unvaccinated
+This brings the state total of COVID-19 cases to 889,511 and 19,266 deaths as of June 3.READ MORE: PETA Reminds Pet Owners Not To Leave Animals In Hot Vehicles

 For the latest numbers, visit here.
 They are updated daily with coronavirus updates included as of 3 p.m.